All about Gastronomy Tourism in Vietnam

 Ingredients for Vietnamese beef noodles

-The Southern part such as Ho Chi Minh City is strongly affected by Thai and Chinese foods with sour and spicy dishes while the Central is well-known for fresh sea-foods and Hue’s royal gastronomy (you can read more about regional variation in Vietnam food culture here).
+The southern region, exemplified by Ho Chi Minh City, is heavily influenced by Thai and Chinese cuisines, offering dishes that are tangy and spicy, while the Central region is celebrated for its fresh seafood and the royal gastronomy of Hue (you can explore regional variations in Vietnamese food culture here).

 Conversations (0)